October 12

 Sizes of our chicken flipper grills range from trailer models designed to cook for hundreds of people to small backyard models, such as the BBQ26S.
 There is also an optional flat grate, a single panel grate for cooking burgers and steaks, and an optional griddle for frying pancakes and stir-fry, etc.

-My BBQ26S has the optional raised pedestal base and stainless steel body.
+My BBQ26S has the optional pedestal base and stainless steel body.
 I recommend going with the pedestal instead of the standard pipe legs unless you need to remove the legs for hauling it.

 If you can afford it, I'd go with a stainless steel body too, which eliminates the need for touching up the paint.